chainguard-images/template/README.md

-# Template Respository for Distroless Images
+# Template Repository for Distroless Images

 This repository contains some basic files to spin up a new distroless image.